-So, because Roger and I are so connected (!), I figured I’d better make his favorite chili-in-a-bag recipe!
+So, because he and I are so connected (!), I figured I’d better make Roger Staubach’s chili-in-a-bag recipe!
 This isn’t one of those cook-all-day, fancy fru-fru chili recipes.
 But it is darned good.
 Seriously good.
 I poured it into small bags of Fritos and they disappeared in minutes!
 In many ways it reminds me of another of my favorites, a Walking BBQ (BBQ in a bag!),

 Also try my slow cooker Lone Star State chili.